antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

 Digital twins may be used in ICS environments for testing code changes and training operators.
 However, digital twins for CyberSec purposes provides a new alternative for risk assessment scans:
 - A data model that replicates the actual environment.
-- Merges all the CyberSec data into this model.
+- Merges all the CyberSec relevant data into this model.
 Data can be merged from other digital twins.
 - Instead of scanning the actual environment, the digital twin can be scanned.
 If for example a new patch is available, this can be identified quickly and without potential disruptions.
 - Can find new TTPs, so that a new risk assessment can be made for that asset.